No customer likes slow, expensive shipping — and wholesale customers are no exception.

 The cost of shipping products in bulk will depend on several factors, including size and weight of the shipment, carrier rates, and demand for transit or cargo space.

 What are the risks of shipping products in bulk?

 Wholesale shipments are almost always high-value, and thus carry many risks.
 Some risks include a higher likelihood of damaged goods, regulation issues, and shipment delays.

 Does ShipBob ship wholesale?

 Yes!
-ShipBob’s EDI-compliant B2B fulfillment suite assists retailers with both retail dropshipping and retail distribution.
+ShipBob’s EDI-compliant B2B fulfillment suite assists retailers with both retail dropshipping, as well as B2B and retail distribution.